lobodpav/node-app-config/README.md

 }
 ```

+Prior requiring the `db` and `log` modules above, they are deleted from `require.cache`.
+This will ensure reloading of config files if you intentionally deleted `app-config` module from `require.cache`.
+Useful for unit testing when playing around with properties in object returned upon `require('app-config')`.

 # Installation

 `npm install app-config`

 # Dependencies

 The tool does not depend on any other code.
-For developers of this tool, Mocha is the only dependency for running unit tests.
+For developers of this tool, `Mocha` and `Should` are the only dependencies for running unit tests.

 # Development